Measure of the National Assembly for Wales

-It was a lower form of primary legislation as it did not contain a large bulk of powers compared to the power to make acts.
-In Wales each Assembly Measure had to be accompanied with a Matter which was transferred using the Legislative Competence Order (LCO) system.
+It is a lower form of primary legislation as it did not contain a large bulk of powers compared to the power to make acts.
+In Wales each Assembly Measure had to be accompanied with a matter which was transferred using the Legislative Competence Order (LCO) system.
 Each Assembly Measure, like an Act of Parliament, had to have made provision for a matter within the remit of the legislative competency of the Assembly.

 Following a referendum held in 2011, the assembly gained powers to make primary legislation, then known as Acts of the Assembly.
 These powers came into force after the 2011 assembly elections and the assembly is no longer able to pass Measures.
 Existing measures will remain valid unless repealed by the assembly in the future.
-Following the Assembly becoming the Senedd (Welsh Parliament) in May 2020, these acts are now referred to as an Act of Senedd Cymru.
+Following the Senedd and Elections (Wales) Act 2020, these acts are now referred to as an Act of Senedd Cymru.

-How an Assembly Measure was made
+Procedure

 Consideration by the Assembly

-Similar to Acts, Assembly Measures face the same style and level of scrutiny.
+Similar to Acts, Assembly Measures faced the same style and level of scrutiny.
 There were around four stages where the proposed legislation was scrutinised.
-The first stage is the agreement of the principles of the Assembly Measure, which means the first approval of the legislation for it to be scrutinised, then it will have to be scrutinized at committee level, where a committee of Assembly Members can debate and add more to the Measure which is then accompanied with debates in 'plenary', which would be required to approve the amendments.
+The first stage was the agreement of the principles of the Assembly Measure, which meant the first approval of the legislation for it to be scrutinised, then it would have been scrutinized at committee level, where a committee of Assembly Members could have debated and proposed amendments to the Measure which is then accompanied with debates in 'plenary', which would have been required to approve the amendments.

-Once everything above has been completed, the Assembly can then start the final scrutinising before the Assembly Measure gets passed and becomes law.
-As in other legislative systems, some laws will fail, or be withdrawn.
+Once everything above was completed, the Assembly would then have started the final scrutinising before the Assembly Measure would be passed and becomes law.
+As in other legislative systems, some laws failed, or were withdrawn.

-Royal Approval
+Royal approval

-Assembly Measures, like all other types of legislation, will have to be approved by a head of state, that head of state being Her Majesty Queen Elizabeth II.
-After the Assembly Measure is passed by the National Assembly for Wales (now Senedd) the Measure will have to be taken to the Queen in Council who approves the Measure via an Order in Council.
+Assembly Measures, like other types of legislation, had to be approved by a head of state, that head of state being Her Majesty Queen Elizabeth II.
+After the Assembly Measure was passed by the National Assembly for Wales the Measure still had to be taken to the Queen in Council who approved the Measure via an Order in Council.
 The approval would later be added to the Assembly Measure as proof of the approval.
 The approving order in council is not approved by both Houses of Parliament like the Orders in Council conferring power to the Assembly.